-A digital news media site based in India approached us to handle the issues they faced caused by increased popularity of their site.
+A digital news media site based in India approached us to handle the issues they faced caused by the increased popularity of their site.
 Their site content includes news reporting, editorial pieces, and blogs.

 With the media site's increased popularity, they came across issues caused by huge traffic but they were ill-equipped to manage these increasingly frequent server outages.
-The site administrators noticed that whenever there was an increased spike in the number of simultaneous users, the server immediately crashed requiring the need for a server restage leading to site outage.
-This was the case even when there was breaking news that attracted a decent traffic.
-Continued site outages like this would have led to decreased popularity if it was not immediately addressed.
+The site administrators noticed that whenever there was an increased spike in the number of simultaneous users, the server immediately crashed requiring the need for server restages leading to site outage.
+This was the case even when there was breaking news that attracted decent traffic.
+Continued site outages like this would have led to decreased popularity if it was not been immediately addressed.
 They were also was looking at improving the site architecture to scale up and increase their user base once the problems with the site were resolved.

 After reviewing the current scenario of the news portal, Zyxware decided to do a thorough analysis of the site with prime focus on performance testing.
 The performance testing was done to locate the bottlenecks in the system and use this data to improve the scalability and performance while also providing a benchmark for the site performance.

 To prevent site outage during performance testing it was decided to create a staging server simulating the exact environment of the production server to identify the problems.

 Based on the analysis, Zyxware found that the site had a server with high-end configuration but it was not being utilized.
 An error in the Nginx configuration was also causing Nginx to write to its error logs.

 On the Drupal site, the analysis revealed that although Drupal caching was enabled it was not activated due to a session variable issue.
 Drupal page level, block and view level caching were disabled.
 The key cause of the server load was identified as high level of insertions and writes occurring to the database due to improper code, site configurations and access log creation.
 The cron system on the Drupal 7 site was also found to be configured incorrectly.